World Championship Motorsports: Attempts to return (2006-2007)

+Negotiations eventually broke down once it became clear WCM wouldn't be able to make enough of a financial contribution towards the supply of electronics and development of the engine.
+The team was missing from the final entry list as they dropped out of the championship.

 In June 2006, WCM and Winona Racing announced a strategic partnership to run a 250cc World Championship team in 2007 while WCM also planned a 2007 MotoGP return.
 The team did not race in 2007 after the team's principal sponsor failed to deliver funding in time, and has not made further attempts to return since.

-Other notable WCM riders were John Hopkins, Noriyuki Haga, Alex Hofmann, and Ralf Waldmann.
+Other notable WCM riders were John Hopkins, Noriyuki Haga and Alex Hofmann.